 In 2016 a Memorandum of Understanding was executed, redefining project completion.
-Although a number of units were occupied in
+As of the end of 2016, the project was not entirely completed due to pending development of additional parking, so an NRA rebate was not due.
+However, a number of units were occupied in the fall of 2016.